mattopia/spectraclock/README.md

 ## Installation

-1) Download the latest copy of spectraclock.py, place it somewhere convenient, and make it executable:
+1) Download the latest copy of the script, place it somewhere convenient, and make it executable:

 ```
 wget https://raw.githubusercontent.com/mattopia/spectraclock/master/spectraclock.py